7 Ways to Be More Self-Sufficient on a Large Property

 Plant a Garden

 Self-sufficiency on a large property begins at the dining room table.
 The more food you grow on your own, the better off you’ll be with regard to eating healthier and lowering grocery bills.
 Planting a vegetable and herb garden can provide an abundant source of fresh produce.
 That fresh produce doesn’t just have to be for tonight’s dinner salad.
 You can also grow a wide variety of vegetables that can be canned or frozen to last far beyond the growing season.
 A food dehydrator is another good way to preserve some of your produce.
 When you plant, always think of how you’ll use that food.
+Take a look at this Beginner’s Guide to Basic Gardening by Handyman Reviewed for great tips on starting and maintaining your garden.

 A large property can also support the raising of livestock.
 What has to be considered is the purpose of this livestock.
 You don’t just want to raise “pets.”
 Cows, pigs and sheep can all be raised for the by-products that they can generate.
 The bigger the animal, the more care and space is required.
 Keeping a cow fed can become a very expensive proposition.
 It might be a good idea to start small with some backyard chickens.
 You can enjoy some benefits of a mobile chicken coop if you haven’t mapped out how you are going to use your land yet.